RoboTurk-Platform/roboturk_real_dataset/README.md

 # Scaling Robot Supervision to Hundreds of Hours with RoboTurk: Robotic Manipulation Dataset through Human Reasoning and Dexterity

-Created by [PAIR Group](http://pair.stanford.edu/) from Stanford University
+For more information, see the [RoboTurk Project](http://roboturk.stanford.edu/) from Stanford University

 ## Introduction

 This library provides scripts to parse the HDF5 file and aligned with the videos in the video directory.
-We also provide scripts to process and split the dataset for video prediction (SV2P: [https://arxiv.org/abs/1710.11252]) along with the necessary changes needed in tensor2tensor to match the hyperparameters in the original paper.
+We also provide scripts to process and split the dataset for video prediction [SV2P](https://arxiv.org/abs/1710.11252) along with the necessary changes needed in tensor2tensor to match the hyperparameters in the original paper.

 ## Citation